Festo1/alx-low_level_programming/README.md

 ## ***Why C programming Language***

-### These are some of the Features that makes C a Unique Programming Language.
+### HERE are some of the KEY Features that makes C a Unique Programming Language.

 1. Structured programming: C language supports structured programming, which means that programs are broken down into smaller, more manageable pieces called functions.